IWC Schaffhausen: Creation

-In 1868, American engineer and watchmaker Florentine Ariosto Jones (1841–1916), who had been a director of E. Howard & Co., in Boston founded the International Watch Company.
+In 1868, American engineer and watchmaker Florentine Ariosto Jones (1841–1916), who had been a director of E. Howard & Co. in Boston, founded the International Watch Company in Switzerland.
 He planned to assemble watches in Switzerland and import them into the United States.
-At the time, wages in Switzerland were relatively low although there was a ready supply of skilled watchmaking labor, mainly carried out by people in their homes.
-Jones encountered opposition to his plans in French-speaking Switzerland because Jones wanted to open a factory.
+At the time, wages in Switzerland were relatively low and there was a ready supply of skilled watchmaking labor, mainly carried out by people in their homes.
+Jones encountered opposition to his plans in French-speaking Switzerland because he wanted to open a factory.

 In 1850, the town of Schaffhausen was in danger of being left behind in the Industrial Age.
 At this stage, watch manufacturer and industrialist Heinrich Moser built Schaffhausen's first hydroelectric plant and aided in further industrialization.
-He met F.A.
-Jones in Le Locle and showed great interest in his plans.
+Moser met Jones in Le Locle and showed great interest in his plans.
 Together, they laid the foundations for the only watch manufacturers in north-eastern Switzerland.
-The brand was previously known as the International Watch Chronology.